smijis/crowdfunding_back_end/README.md

 - "As a user, I want to see all the fundraisers I've created/all pledges I've made."
 - "As a user, I want to see all the fundraisers another user has created."
 - "As a fundraiser creator, I want to edit/close an existing fundraiser."
+- "As a fundraiser creator, I want to delete a fundraiser if it has no pledges."
 - "As a pledger, I want to fund a fundraiser."
 - "As a pledger, I want to edit a pledge."